pinobatch/pently/docs/pentlyas.md

 2, or the note will cut prematurely.

 On the last step of the volume envelope, the instrument enters sustain.
-(The portion envelope prior to sustain is called "attack".)
+(The portion of the envelope prior to sustain is called "attack".)
 A sustaining note's timbre stays constant, its pitch returns to the note's own pitch, and its volume stays constant or decreases linearly over time.
-(This means that steps in an instrument's `timbre` or `pitch` envelope past the attack _will be ignored._)  The `decay` command sets the rate of decrease in volume units per 16 frames, from `decay 0` (no decrease; default) through `decay 1` (a slow fade) and `decay 16` (much faster).
+(This means that steps in an instrument's `timbre` or `pitch` envelope past the attack *will be ignored.*)  The `decay` command sets the rate of decrease in volume units per 16 frames, from `decay 0` (no decrease; default) through `decay 1` (a slow fade) and `decay 16` (much faster).

 The `detached` attribute cuts the note half a row early, so that notes don't run into each other.
 This is especially useful with